browserengineering/book/book/embeds.md

 Note that there's a tricky dependency order here.
-We need the parent frame to do layout before the child frame, so the child frame has an up to date width and height when it does layout.
-That order is guaranteed for us by Python (where dictionaries are sorted by insertion order).
+We need the parent frame to do layout before the child frame, so the child frame has an up-to-date width and height when it does layout.
+That order is guaranteed for us by Python (3.7 or later), where dictionaries are sorted by insertion order.

 The root frame, of course, fills the whole window: